ParidhiSinghPS/LINUX_DOCS/Readme.md

 ### 9. /usr – User Programs
 - Contains binaries, libraries, documentation, and source-code for second level programs.
 - /usr/bin contains binary files for user programs.
 If you can’t find a user binary under
 - /bin, look under /usr/bin.
-For example: at, awk, cc, less, scp
 - /usr/sbin contains binary files for system administrators.
 If you can’t find a system binary under /sbin, look under /usr/sbin.
-For example: atd, cron, sshd, useradd, userdel
 - /usr/lib contains libraries for /usr/bin and /usr/sbin.
 - /usr/local contains users programs that you install from source.
 For example, when you install apache from source, it goes under /usr/local/apache2